YashTripathi-19/Lost-in-Code-land-Creative-Animated-404-Page/README.md

 # Lost-in-Code-land-Creative-Animated-404-Page
-A quirky animated 404 page built with just HTML, CSS, and JavaScript — around 50 lines of pure creativity to turn a boring error page into a fun user experience.
+A quirky animated 404 page built with just HTML and CSS — around 50 lines of pure creativity to turn a boring error page into a fun user experience.

 This is proof that even an error page can be a place for creativity and fun —